 Articles

 Book Review of El tercer mundo después del sol: Antología de ciencia ficción latinoamericana, to be published in Latin American Literature Today, issue #23, Nov.
-2022.
+2022 in English and Spanish.

 “Does the posthuman actually exist in Mexico?
 A critique of the essayistic production on posthumanist discourse Written by Mexican (2001-2007)” in Posthumanism and Latin(x) American Science Fiction, Palgrave Macmillan; October 2022.
 14 pages.